 A woman who tried to get around a ban on female drivers in Saudi Arabia by dressing up as a man was found out when she was ordered to undergo medical checks after a routine police stop.
 Women in Saudi Arabia must wear a veil in public and be driven around by a man. ***MARLAR: The tip off for police that she was not a man was when she stopped to ask for directions.

 If Koozie the dog were a cat she would be down to seven lives.
 The 8-year-old mix-breed pooch had to be rescued – not once, but twice – from the broken-up ice of Lake Erie off western New York.
-Koozie wandered away from her owner’s home outside Buffalo and was spotted Monday night about 30 miles away, trapped on the ice off Westfield.
-An Erie County Sheriff’s Department helicopter was summoned, but the rescue effort was put off until Tuesday morning, when a crew member was lowered in a basket and plucked Koozie from the ice.
+Koozie wandered away from her owner’s home outside Buffalo and was spotted about 30 miles away, trapped on the ice off Westfield.
+An Erie County Sheriff’s Department helicopter was summoned, but the rescue effort was put off until the next morning, when a crew member was lowered in a basket and plucked Koozie from the ice.
 After being brought to shore, the dog trotted back out onto the ice and had to be rescued a second time by the helicopter crew.
 She was checked out by a veterinarian and returned to her owner. ***MARLAR: Isn’t the whole point of a koozie to keep something cold?

 Those are love screams — elk style.
 City slickers and newcomers to Arizona’s high country may not know what elk mating season sounds like.
 Eligible bachelors let loose with a high-pitched call that some people confuse with human screaming.
 The elk bugling has already prompted one woman to call the Gila County Sheriff’s Office to report a fight.
 But deputies quickly realized that the woman had only heard the elk. ***MARLAR: Actually this isn’t all that unusual.
 I heard screams all the time whenever I called a girl to ask her to the prom.